Our Initiatives

 Innovations in Peer-Run Alternatives

-The Emerald School of Excellence (ESE) is NC’s first Recovery High School, located in Charlotte.
-ESE is a unique school as it offers students that are experiencing substance use challenges with the ability to receive peer support integrated with recovery supports, while pursuing their education in a highly tailored school.
-Recovery High School’s around the country demonstrate that post substance use treatment, students that return to a traditional school have a 30% continued recovery, while those that go to a Recovery High school have a 70% continued recovery rate.
+The Emerald School of Excellence (ESE) is NC’s first recovery high school, located in Charlotte.
+ESE offers students experiencing substance use challenges with the ability to receive peer support integrated with recovery supports, while pursuing their education in a tailored learnined environment.

 emeraldschool.org